jacksouthard/jacksouthard.github.io/_projects/swipe_and_shoot.md

 ---
 layout: project
 title: "Swipe and Shoot"
-roles: "Game Design, 3D Modeling, Level Design"
+roles: "Game Design, 3D Modeling, Level Design, Programming"
-dates: "2014-2015"
+dates: "2018"
 hasDemo: "false"
-youtubeID: _397US674KM
+youtubeID: LMqo4mS06lQ
 images:
   - filename: "swipe_and_shoot_1.png"
-    caption: ""
+    caption: "I love to experiment with weird game mechanics so we quickly adopted character movement based solely on diving and rolling."
   - filename: "swipe_and_shoot_2.png"
-    caption: ""
+    caption: "Tapping to shoot was lame in the old game so we added auto shooting to emphasize swiping."
   - filename: "swipe_and_shoot_3.png"
-    caption: ""
+    caption: "We had fun building interesting vehicles including ATVs, Jeeps, and even a chopper."
   - filename: "swipe_and_shoot_4.png"
-    caption: ""
+    caption: "Unlike the original game, we wanted to include a compelling story taking place over five levels."
 ---

 ## Description

-Swipe and shoot your way through an epic 15 level campaign in this fully 3D mobile sensation now playable from you computer!
-Launch your character into battle by dragging and click to shoot down enemies from afar.
-Features dozens of costumes, 10 different weapons, 4 awesome vehicles, and much, much more.
+Swipe and Shoot is a unique iOS game centered around launching your cartoonish soldier into battle in an unlikely effort to save the world from nuclear winter.
+Made is as a remastered version of Swipe and Shoot, we hoped to address the issues with the previous game and fully express our vision for the game.